KonomiAI/Chronicle/docs/design/mvp-summary-for-client.md

 ## Identity Access Control
 - User accounts
-  - manual creation, modification, and deletion for MVP
+  - client can created, modify, and delete
 - Staff roles
-  - manual creation, modification, and deletion for MVP
+  - client can created, modify, and delete
 - IP whitelist (can only access Chronicle from onsite at spa)

 ## Customer Profiles